jwoytek/showtimer/README.md

 - linux/arm64 for: Linux on Apple Silicon or other ARM CPU

 ### Setup and Use:
+Currently, most setup and startup of the program must be done from the command line (Windows CMD.EXE, MacOS Terminal, etc.).

 1. unzip the bundle in a useful location, like your home directory
 2. Edit the `showtimer.yaml` file with your favorite editor
 3. Set the port values for the webserver and OSC (or note the defaults)